5 Things I Wish Someone Told Me Before I Became CEO: Sam Spiegel, Founder, Chief Creative Officer Squeak E. Clean

 The entire hotel was our stage, it was an amazing experience -- there was literally thousands of people watching and listening from all around the city.
 We love these types of projects, and I love that clients come to Squeak E. Clean for this level of creative work.

-Sam: Making awesomeness is our main objective.
-A lot of times that is through work with brands directly and with advertising agencies composing original music or licensing an existing track for their project, but more and more we’re asked to consult with brands about what they’re doing musically, what they should be doing and connecting them with new artists they should be associated with.

 Yitzi: What do you think makes your company standout?
-Share a story?
+Can you share a story?

 Yitzi: Is there a person who you are grateful towards who helped you where you are?